Vamshi-sayithri/Ineuron-internship/README.md

 ## Conclusion

-- 54% People are suffering from heart disease
+-54% People are suffering from heart disease

-- Middle age men  at the age of (40-55) and females are more in 55 to 65 years are more effected by heart disease.
+-Middle age men  at the age of (40-55) and females are more in 55 to 65 years are more effected by heart disease.

 -Males are more prone to heart disease.